aldahabi27/BSPSSEPy/README.md

 ---

+## Goals in Version 0.6 [not started]

+- Generating new documentation following the new structure

+---

 ## ~~Changes~~ Goals in Version 0.5

 - Rewriting the whole application code following PEP 8 standard [in progress].
 - Grouping Measurements in one main function group for all elements [in progress].
-- Generating new documentation following the new structure [not started].
+- ~~Generating new documentation following the new structure~~ [not started -> moved to Version 0.6].
 - Extending the functionality to include BESS modeling and control [Completed !].
 - Fixing minor GUI glitches and upgrading the dependencies if needed [not started].